AakashSasikumar/SOPy/README.md

 ## Gizoogle

 Wanna give your SOP a funny twist?
-We use [Gizoogle](http://www.gizoogle.net/) to make your SOP as if Snoop Dog had written it.
+We use [Gizoogle](http://www.gizoogle.net/) to make your SOP as if Snoop Dogg had written it.

 Here is the "Gizooglified" version of the above example,